metantonio/telegram/readme.md

 4) Configure `contact.json` file, this contains the telegram usernames and their emails asociates, you must put the usernames and emails in the same format.

+5) Configure `files.json` file, here you should have the name of the course and url files that you want to share

 ## Configure @BotFather in telegram